When a new startup launches, there’s an impulse to reject corporate structure.

 Silicon Valley Goes Global

 So, why go to all the trouble to do things differently?
-Because there are tremendous benefits to our company and our team:
+Because there are tremendous benefits of an asynchronous workplace to our company and our team:

 Our employees don’t have to move to an expensive tech hub, and they don’t have to sacrifice dinner with loved ones or picking their kids up from school, just to meet the demands of their job.
 They can work anywhere they choose, whenever they choose.